Rejecting precedent and Trump, Biden ousts members of the U.S. Commission of Fine Arts

 “I got lumped into that group and those are the breaks,” he said.
 Spandle and Fagan did not immediately return messages seeking comment.

+Asked about the change, White House press secretary Jen Psaki said a number of the ousted members were last-minute appointments by Trump.
+“Certainly any president coming in has the right to nominate their own people to serve on a commission or serve in any positions in their own administration,” she said Tuesday.

-The purge comes after Washington Deputy Mayor John Falcicchio sent a letter to Biden’s personnel director in February asking for a review of Trump’s last-minute appointments to the National Capital Planning Commission and the CFA.
+Washington Deputy Mayor John Falcicchio sent a letter to Biden’s personnel director in February asking for a review of Trump’s last-minute appointments to the National Capital Planning Commission and the CFA.
 Falcicchio wrote that because the boards approve development in the city, the new members could impede Washington’s progress toward racial and economic equity, climate change and affordable housing.

 “For the sake of Washington, D.C.’s residents and visitors, the NCPC and CFA need members committed to meeting the myriad challenges and opportunities of today,” Falcicchio wrote.
 “The buildings and landscapes of Washington, D.C. must address the urgent needs for sustainability, resilience, and housing.
 They must also embrace our diversity and advance equity as a remedy to the legacy of discrimination that shapes our surroundings to this day.”